tsacdop/tsacdop/README.md

 ## Known Issue

-* Playlist unstable
+* Playlist is unstable

 ## Getting Started

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+Here are a few resources to get you started if this is your first Flutter project:

 * [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 * [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)